sergey-shandar/public/notes/info/README.md

 We can use it to generate a normal distribution.
 However, it is not efficient because many paths lead to the same outcome.

 Normal distribution on a plane.
 Form a circle?

+## 137 Infinite Sequence

+Using the algorithm, we can build an infinite bit sequence that contains all possible finite bit sequences.